 Non-surgical treatments for Peyronie's disease

 Many men don't need treatment, as they don't have pain or the condition doesn't affect their sexual function.
 The condition can sometimes improve without treatment.

-Guidance is available from the National Institute for Health and Care Excellence (NICE) on one treatment option: extracorporeal shockwave therapy (ESWT).
+Guidance is available from the National Institute for Health and Care Excellence (NICE) on extracorporeal shockwave therapy (ESWT).

 This involves targeting soundwaves at the plaque, generally using an ultrasound scanner.
 The NICE guidance advises that, although ESWT is considered safe, there isn't enough evidence to prove its effectiveness.